-Boron and sulfate concentrations in MW-1603 have remained relatively stable within the same order of magnitude, with minor variability over the monitoring period (September 2016 through October 2020).
-Chloride concentrations in MW-1603 remained relatively stable between 2.93 and 3.24 mg/L until April 2018, after which a slight increase is observed that has remained stable between 3.92 and 4.42 mg/L. Boron and chloride in water from the BSFAP are present at higher concentrations than in groundwater at MW-1603, whereas sulfate is present at higher concentrations in groundwater at MW-1603 than in water from the BSFAP.
+Boron and sulfate concentrations in MW-1603 have remained relatively stable within the same order of magnitude, with minor variability over the monitoring period (September 2016 through June 2021).
+Chloride concentrations in MW-1603 remained relatively stable until April 2018, after which a slight increase is observed that has remained stable.
+Given the overall very low chloride concentrations, this slight apparent increase in chloride of approximately 1 mg/L is minimal and most likely reflects a change in sampling or analytical procedure.
+Boron and chloride in water from the BSFAP are present at higher concentrations than in groundwater at MW-1603, whereas sulfate is present at higher concentrations in groundwater at MW-1603 than in water from the BSFAP.